DMAN

-DMAN, also known as Departure Manager is a planning tool developed to improve the departure flows at airports and increase the predictability.
+DMAN, also known as Departure Manager, is a planning tool developed to improve the departure flows at airports and increase the predictability.
 DMAN calculates the Target Take Off Times (TTOT) and the Target Startup Approval Times (TSAT) taking multiple constraints and preferences into account.
-As a result, the DMAN provides a planned departure flow with the goal to maintain an optimal throughput at the runway, reduce queuing at holding point and distribute the information to various stakeholders at the airport (i.e. the airline, ground handling and Air Traffic Control (ATC)).
-EUROCONTROL have defined DMAN as follows:
+As a result, the DMAN provides a planned departure flow with the goal to maintain an optimal throughput at the runway, reduce queuing at holding point and distribute the information to various stakeholders at the airport (i.e. the airline, ground handling and Air traffic control (ATC).
+EUROCONTROL have defined DMAN as:

 "DMAN is a planning system to improve departure flows at airports by calculating the Target Take Off Time (TTOT) and Target Start-up Approval Time (TSAT) for each flight, taking multiple constraints and preferences into account."

 Benefits

 The DMAN has several benefits which may vary depending on the local conditions at an airport.
 Generally the main benefits are: